imanghafoori1/laravel-MasterPass/README.md

 }
 ```

+### Is it Compatible with other custom guards:

+Yes, as long as you keep your user providers as what laravel provides out of the box this will word.

 Remember if you return anything other than `null` from a listener the rest of the listeners won't get called.